fernandoklurfan/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/edge-server-deployments/edge-environmental-requirements.md

 ## DNS planning
 <a name="DNSPlan"> </a>

 When it comes to Skype for Business Server Edge Server deployment, it's vital to prepare for DNS properly.
-With the right records in place, the deployment will be much more straightforward.
+With the right records in place, the deployment is much more straightforward.
 Hopefully you've chosen a topology in the section above, as we're going to do an overview, and then list a couple of tables outlining the DNS records for those scenarios.
 We'll also have some [Advanced Edge Server DNS planning for Skype for Business Server](../../plan-your-deployment/network-requirements/advanced-edge-server-dns.md) for more in-depth reading, if you need it.

 ### DNS records for Single consolidated Edge Server scenarios

-These will be the DNS records you're going to need for a singe Edge Server using either public IPs or private IPs with NAT.
+These are the DNS records you're going to need for a singe Edge Server using either public IPs or private IPs with NAT.
 Because this is sample data, we'll give example IPs so you can work out your own entries more easily:

 - Internal network adapter: 172.25.33.10 (no default gateways assigned)